-This document is intended to be used by pharmacy professionals to assess the gaps between current processes/practices at the pharmacy and the requirements of the standards.
+This document can be used by pharmacy professionals to assess the gaps between current processes/practices at the pharmacy and the requirements of the standards.

 - Frequently asked questions

-- Recording of a webinar held on November 4, 2020 (depending on your system, it may be necessary to download Adobe Connect to view the recording)
+- Recording of a webinar (November 4, 2020) (depending on your system, it may be necessary to download Adobe Connect to view the recording)

 - Part 1 Slides (timelines and implementation dates, rationale for standards, overview of standards and guidance documents)

 - Part 2 Slides (risk assessments, requirements for all levels, level B&C requirements, compounding hazardous preparations)